Find out about the VAT place of supply rules if your business sells digital services to private consumers in the EU.

 - advertising space on a website

-Sales not affected by the change
+Sales not affected by these rules

 Using the internet, or some electronic means of communication, just to communicate or facilitate trading does not always mean that a business is supplying e-services.
 Using the internet for the following does not count: